cwlau/Gofr/README.md

 Gofr
 ==========

 *Gofr* (pronounced "gopher") is a Feed Reader (Google Reader clone) for [Google App Engine] [1].
-It grew out of my frustration with [grr's] [2] relational database backend, and my inability to optimize it beyond unsatisfactory results.
+It grew out of my frustration with [grr's] [2] relational database backend, and the inability to optimize it beyond unsatisfactory results.

 _Gofr_ is written in [Go] [3], and uses the [Google Cloud Datastore] [4].
 Like _grr_, it relies heavily on [JavaScript] [5].